 On August 30, 1989, Bob and Angie Policastro’s daughter, Angela, was born.
-She had suffered severe brain damage during birth leaving her very medically frail, requiring nursing care.
+She had suffered severe brain damage during birth leaving her very medically frail and requiring nursing care.

 The Policastros received tremendous support while in hospital but they realized there were few services available to help them if they were to leave.
 The few services that were available were very fragmented and difficult to coordinate.